nantoniazzi/playground-znnvr3ca/statement.md

 # Welcome!

-This Java template lets you get started quickly with a simple one-page playground.
+This Java templ  ate lets you get started quickly with a simple one-page playground.

 ```java runnable
 // { autofold